gnzlbg/static_vector/README.md

 have been used extensively while prototyping this proposal, such that its author, Howard Hinnant, has had a significant indirect impact on the result of this proposal as well.
-The following people provided valuable feedback that influenced some aspects of this proposal: Zach Laine, Rein Halbersma, and Andrzej Krzemieński (who provided an example that shows that using tags is better than using static member functions for "special constructors" like the `default_initialized_t` constructor).
+The following people provided valuable feedback that influenced some aspects of this proposal: Walter Brown, Zach Laine, Rein Halbersma, and Andrzej Krzemieński (who provided an example that shows that using tags is better than using static member functions for "special constructors" like the `default_initialized_t` constructor).
 But I want to wholeheartedly acknowledge Casey Carter for taking the time to do a very detailed analysis of the whole proposal, which was invaluable and reshaped it in fundamental ways.

 # <a id="REFERENCES"></a>6.
 References